Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Abstract

 \section{Abstract}

-We propose post-processing variational quantum algorithm (pVQA) for solving constrained combinatorial optimization problems (COPs).
-COPs are typically transformed into ground-state search problems of the Ising model on a quantum annealer or gate-type quantum device.
-Variational quantum algorithms are used to find an annealing path that leads to the grand state in a short amount of time.
-Post-processing techniques convert the output solutions of the quantum devices to satisfy the constraints of the COPs. pVQA combines the variational quantum algorithm and the post-processing technique.
-We apply it to two constrained NP-hard COPs: the graph partitioning problem and the quadratic knapsack problem. pVQA on a simulator shows that a small number of variational parameters is sufficient to achieve an optimal performance within a predetermined operation time.
-Then building upon the simulator results, we implement pVQA on a quantum annealer and a gate-type quantum device. pVQA exhibits a superior performance compared with conventional quantum algorithms.
+We propose a post-processing variationally scheduled quantum algorithm (pVSQA) for solving constrained combinatorial optimization problems (COPs).
+COPs are typically transformed into ground-state search problems of the Ising model on a quantum annealer or gate-based quantum device.
+Variational methods are used to find an optimal schedule function that leads to high-quality solutions in a short amount of time.
+Post-processing techniques convert the output solutions of the quantum devices to satisfy the constraints of the COPs. pVSQA combines the variational methods and the post-processing technique.
+We obtain a sufficient condition for constrained COPs to apply pVSQA based on a greedy post-processing algorithm.
+We apply the proposed method to two constrained NP-hard COPs: the graph partitioning problem and the quadratic knapsack problem. pVSQA on a simulator shows that a small number of variational parameters is sufficient to achieve a (near-)optimal performance within a predetermined operation time.
+Then building upon the simulator results, we implement pVSQA on a quantum annealer and a gate-based quantum device.
+The experimental results demonstrate the effectiveness of our proposed method.

 \titlepgskip=-15pt